ingchrist/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This are the instruction for this directory
+This are the instruction for this directory and thers isauto comiiting script